Clinical Experience at SKMC

 Want to talk with someone?

-The program includes care management, financial assistance, education and training, information and referral, and benefits counseling.
+The program includes care management, financial assistance, education and training, information and referrals, and benefits counseling.

 • Support is provided on a sliding scale, based on the household income where the care recipient resides.
 Home modifications of a lifetime benefit up to $2,000 can also be made.
-PCA’s Caregiver Support Program provides assistance up to $200 a month to unpaid caregivers of impaired adults age 60 or over; or caregivers (age 55+) for individuals between 19-59 years of age who have a disability or who have a diagnosis of dementia.
-The caregiver must be age 18 or older and must be providing daily hands-on care.
+PCA’s Caregiver Support Program provides assistance up to $200 a month to unpaid caregivers of impaired adults aged 60 or over; or caregivers (age 55+) for individuals between 19-59 years of age who have a disability or who have a diagnosis of dementia.
+The caregiver must be aged 18 or older and must be providing hands-on daily care.

 • Call the PCA Helpline at 215-765-9040 to learn more.
 PCA’s care managers also counsel families on their eligibility for other programs including: PACE and PACENET pharmaceutical programs, Low-Income Home Energy Assistance Program (LIHEAP), Pennsylvania Property Tax or Rent Rebate Program.

-Maximus is the Independent Enrollment Broker, a contracted statewide entity to facilitate and streamline the eligibility/enrollment process for applicants seeking services for several Pennsylvania waivers/programs.
+Maximus, the Independent Enrollment Broker, is contracted by the Pennsylvania Department of Human Services (DHS) to facilitate and streamline the eligibility/enrollment process for Philadelphia applicants seeking services for several Pennsylvania waivers/programs.
 The Independent Enrollment Broker provides enrollment services for applicants who are aging or with physical disabilities, applying for Aging, Attendant Care, COMMCARE, Independence, and the OBRA Waivers or the Act 150 Attendant Care Program.

 The PA Independent Enrollment Broker will work in close collaboration with service coordination providers and key stakeholders to respond to needs, address issues, and ensure participants receive prompt, high-quality service.